-Are you like many people in this keyboarding age whose arms, wrists, or hands hurt from typing or mousing too much?
-Even if you don't have full blown RSI or carpal tunnel, pain after using the computer too much can be disabling.
-Also, pain that only happens for a little while after you use the computer can be a signal that you may be in store for worse if you don't change the way you do things.
+Are you a computer user in this keyboarding age whose arms, wrists, or hands hurt from typing or mousing too much?
+Even if you don’t have full blown RSI or carpal tunnel, pain after using the computer too much can be disabling.
+Also, pain that only happens for a little while after you use the computer can be a signal that you may be in store for worse if you don’t change the way you do things.

 These suggestions are arranged roughly in order of how drastic they are – I suggest that you go through the list in order, doing the things suggested at each step before proceeding to the next step.
 And please, see your doctor about any unusual pain or other symptoms – a blog article is never any substitute for proper medical advice!

 Taking regular rest breaks – even if they’re only 30 seconds long – is vital to give your body time to move and relieve the strain of using a computer.

 There are applications which can remind you to take both short and long breaks – short breaks are usually under a minute, just time for you to shake out your wrists and look away from the screen, where long breaks are 5-10 minutes for getting up and stretching and moving totally away from the computer where possible.

 Generally these applications are very configurable and some offer fancier functions such as guiding you through body-friendly break exercises or offering a way to postpone a break for a short amount of time.
 Here are some that I have had good luck with using:

 Make sure that your work area is arranged as ergonomically as possible.
 This will reduce strain on all parts of your body including wrists, arms, shoulders, neck, and back.
 Simply rearranging the height of your monitor or keyboard, for example, can make a huge difference in comfort.